India seeks eased tensions with China after Himalayas clash

 China claims about 90,000 square kilometres (35,000 square miles) of territory in India's northeast, while India says China occupies 38,000 square kilometres (15,000 square miles) of its territory in the Aksai Chin Plateau in the Himalayas, a contiguous part of the Ladakh region.

 India unilaterally declared Ladakh a federal territory while separating it from disputed Kashmir in August 2019.
-China was among the handful of countries to condemn the move, raising it at international forums, including the UN Security Council.

-India on Thursday was elected to a non-permanent seat on the Security Council.
+China was among the countries to condemn the move, raising it at forums including the UN Security Council.
+India was elected to the council this week.